btschwertfeger/uckingNice/README.md

 ## More Previews

-This Theme looks in almost all languages since it uses generic color customizations.
+This theme looks great in almost all languages since it uses generic color customizations.

 ### Markdown Preview